cloudlace/vuetify-dialog-promise/README.md

 # vuetify-dialog-promise

-A Promise API for [Vuetify](https://www.npmjs.com/package/vuetify) dialogs and utility for raising snackbar alerts.
+A Vue plugin with a Promise API for [Vuetify](https://www.npmjs.com/package/vuetify) dialogs and snackbar notifications.

+Intended to be as straightforward to use as native modal browser dialogues, with the look and feel of Vuetify widgets and sufficient flexibility to cover most use cases.

 Adds the following methods to the Vue instance: